linzengxian/PipiHa-AuctionHouse/README.md

 qien jiang
 peilin zhu

+GUI improve, we improve the log in, register, and add customer website, and rearrange the button. add the back ground image.

 sry for the late sql submmition, we tring to export it but fail, we try many way to fix it, but it ruin our database. there are only one avaliable auction call latiao type food in auction for selling. so search other type wont get the result in auction, because the auction is already sold which store in auction history